 The local Twin Cities (Minneapolis/St.Paul, MN) paper's movie review of the 2007 Transformers movie repeatedly referred to the Autobots' human buddy as "Spike".
 Spike was the equivalent human in the original comic and cartoon.

 Armond White (a film critic who is infamous for panning acclaimed movies and acclaiming panned movies) wrote in his negative review about Toy Story 3: "The toys wage battle with the daycare center’s cynical veteran cast-offs: Hamm the Piggy Bank pig, Lotsa Hugs and Big Baby."
-Hamm is not from the daycare center: he's one of Andy's toys, and he appeared in the previous two films.
-Oh, and most even more important: HE'S NOT A VILLAIN (a bit of a Jerk Ass, yes, but not a villain)!
+Hamm is not from the daycare center, he's one of Andy's toys, and he appeared in the previous two films.
+Oh, and even more importantly, he's not, nor has he ever been a villain. (a bit of a Jerk Ass, yes, but not a villain).
 Also, Lotso Huggin Bear, not Lotsa Hugs.

 In Armond White's review of Inglourious Basterds, he identifies Marcel, the black film projectionist/Shoshanna's lover, as the narrator of the penultimate chapters.
 There's a LOT wrong with that statement: 1.
 The brief narration is done by Samuel L. Jackson, who has a distinctive voice to anyone who watches movies.
 2. The narration is in English, where Marcel appears to speak only French, 3.
 There is no narration in the penultimate chapters.
 The two times Jackson narrates are near the center of the film.